Unispace365/DsQt/Docs/articles/best_practices.md

 This document describes things we learned while authoring QML user interfaces.
 It's a work-in-progress.

 \see cmake_user_presets For build configuration — enabling the VS2022 generator, using a different Qt version, or handling Qt installed outside `C:/Qt/`.
+\see bridge_usage For accessing CMS content via the DsBridge singleton and DsEventSchedule.

 # Use Columns and Rows